Metro Bacolod

-The metropolitan area is centered on Bacolod, the provincial capital, and the component cities of Silay and Talisay, all located in the province of Negros Occidental.
-As of 2005, Metro Bacolod has relatively high GDP shares, contributed ₱88,056,250 or about 7.3% of the country's gross domestic product (GDP).
+The metropolitan area is centered on Bacolod, the provincial capital, and includes the component cities of Bago, Silay Talisay, and the municipalities of Don Salvador Benedicto, Murcia, and Pulupandan, all located in the province of Negros Occidental.
 Metro Bacolod is among those identified by the National Framework for Physical Planning: 2001–2030 as one of the country's industrial, financial and technological centers.
-It is ranked 4th among the six regions in terms of GDP contributions in 2005 and expanded.
-The Bacolod city government, the definition based on the 2020 official census of the Philippine Statistics Authority.

-Cities
+Cities and municipalities

-All of the cities of Metro Bacolod are located in the province of Negros Occidental.
+All of the cities and municipalities of Metro Bacolod are located in the province of Negros Occidental.